Steering Rack

 The rack was swapped out for the quick rack, but it was worth noting that even though the original rack was brand new, it still had signs of rust on it despite it never been used and covered in grease, it just shows what the shelf life does!

-hole from work done to get it back in (don't worry, it was
+This is where the plastic nut needed to go.
+That's filings in hole from work done to get it back in (don't worry, it was cleaned out before put back together. |

 The pinion cover that was tough to get off was tough to get back on too, Steve again sorted this as I don't think he fancied me throwing his tools through the window!